pagekit/docs/introduction.md

 # Introduction

-<p class="uk-article-lead">Get starting with development of extensions and themes for Pagekit.</p>
+<p class="uk-article-lead">Get started with development of extensions and themes for Pagekit.</p>

 To always have our latest code revision (not necessarily stable), checkout our master branch from [github](https://github.com/pagekit/pagekit).
 To do so, change to your web server's directory in the terminal and run the following commands: